mitchcieminski/studentgovernment/student_government_bylaws.md

 and in Club Spending Trainings), the Director of Clubs and Organizations and the Vice President for Finance may:

-1. Upon first offence: give the individual and group a short warning.
+1. Upon first offense: give the individual and group a short warning.
-2. Upon second offence: give the individual and/or group a spending ban for up to two months.
+2. Upon second offense: give the individual and/or group a spending ban for up to two months.
-3. Upon third offence: give the individual and/or group a spending ban for the remainder of the semester or year.
+3. Upon third offense: give the individual and/or group a spending ban for the remainder of the semester or year.

 #### Section 8.
 Spending Limits and Rules.